 Cook the elbow noodles per package directions.

-When the chicken is done, shred it with a fork or put it in a food processor to shred quickly.
+After the chicken is cooked, shred it with a fork or put it in a food processor to shred quickly.
 Save the juices to use as well.

-Mix the cream of mushroom and cream of chicken soups, cheese, cooked chicken and the broth from cooked chicken (for extra flavors).
+In a medium bowl, mix the cream of mushroom and cream of chicken soups, shredded cheese, and the broth from cooked chicken (for extra flavors).

 Place the cooked elbow macaroni into a 9×13 baking dish.